markjamesm/markjamesm.github.io/_posts/2020-10-25-developing-a-cli-music-player-csharp.md

 <img src="/img/posts/music-sharp/MusicSharp-macOS-Catalina.png" width="750" height="473" alt="MusicSharp first build running on macOS Catalina">

 In these early stages of testing, MusicSharp is currently consuming 15mb of memory and negligible CPU usage while running in debug mode, and it'll be interesting to see where the performance numbers end up as the player functionality gets more fleshed out.
-Be sure to stay tuned for part two of this guide, as we will refactor our current code to make it easier to test and more loosely coupled using Interfaces and Dependency Injection!
+Be sure to check out <a href="https://github.com/naudio/NAudio/blob/master/Docs/PlayAudioFileWinForms.md" target=_blank>part two of this guide</a>, as we will refactor our current code and then implement some playback controls!